OpenIndy/OpenIndy.github.io/Dev_readme.md

 $ gem install octopress --pre

-- Generate Sites:
-- manually:
+- Generate Sites manually:
 Create a file called "index.md" in a folder "newPage" cd to folder username.github.io,
 -> The Markdown will be processed automatically into HTML in folder _site (as index.html in folder newPage)

-- via octopress:
+- Generate Sites via octopress:
 To create a new page use the following command.

 $ octopress new page name_of_page folder_of_page/